Kiwani: The Movie

-Kiwani: The Movie is a 2008 Ugandan drama film starring Juliana Kanyomozi, Hannington Bugingo, Allan Tumusiime and Flavia Tumusiime and directed and produced by Henry H. Ssali, a Ugandan journalist.
-The movie tells a tale of cheap tricks used by thieves and pickpocket on the streets of Uganda's Capital City, Kampala, the lives of university students and corporate personalities entangled.
+Kiwani: The Movie is a 2008 Ugandan drama film directed and produced by Henry H. Ssali, a prominent Ugandan journalist turned filmmaker.
+The film stars Juliana Kanyomozi, Hannington Bugingo, Allan Tumusiime, and Flavia Tumusiime in leading roles.
+The movie tells a tale of cheap tricks used by thieves and pickpockets on the streets of Uganda's capital city, Kampala, the lives of university students and corporate personalities entangled.